Fire Watch Security Guard Services

 Hourly rates for fire watch guards across SoCal typically fall between $30 and $75 per hour.
 Here’s what moves that number.

-How to Read a Fire Watch Security Proposal and Spot Red Flags
+How to Read a Fire Watch Proposal and Spot Red Flags

 When you’re comparing three or four fire watch companies, price is the easiest number to find.
 It’s also the least useful number without context around it.